mlcommons/medperf/docs/concepts/auth.md

 # Authentication

 This guide helps you learn how to login and logout using the MedPerf client to access the main production MedPerf server.
+MedPerf uses [passwordless authentication](https://en.wikipedia.org/wiki/Passwordless_authentication).
+This means that login will only require you to access your email in order complete the login process.

 ## Login